trance128/flutter-great-places/README.md

 Flutter Great Places
 ===========================================

-More practice with flutter.
-Practicing native device features, such as maps and camera
+Using Native Device features such as camera, geolocation, local storage etc